-To remove and replace potential transformer fuses proceed as follows (See Figure 65):
+To open or close potential transformer trunnion, proceed as follows (see Figure 65):

-5-KV Class
+5-kV Class

 - 1. Turn knurled screws holding the door and swing hinged door open. - 2.
-Turn latches one at each side to release trunnion-mounted base. - 3.
-Using handle, pull base and rotate it 135 degrees.
+While holding trunnion firmly in closed position, turn latches one at each side to release and using handle, pull to rotate trunnion in one continuous motion 135 degrees.
 This disconnects transformers and grounds the fuses.
 Fuses are now accessible for removal or replacement.